MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P10-Adding-Authentication/content.md

 end
 ```

-Lets modify our _application.rb_ file to set a current user variable and require authentication to use our Rails app.
+Lets modify our _application_controller.rb_ file to set a current user variable and require authentication to use our Rails app.

 ```ruby
 # 1. Import HttpAuthentication library from ActionController